tartiflette/tartiflette/docs/api/execution.md

 sidebar_label: Execution
 ---

-Aside from the building of the Engine, the `execute` method of the `Engine` is responsible for executing the GraphQL query coming from the client.
+Aside from building the `Engine`, the `execute` method is responsible for executing the GraphQL query coming from the client.

 Its parameters are:
 * `query`: The GraphQL Request/Query as UTF8-encoded string _(sent by the client)_